 The Historic Preservation Commission (HPC) is a seven-member body that makes recommendations to the Board of Supervisors regarding the designation of landmark buildings and districts.
 The regulations governing landmarks and landmark districts are found in Article 10 of the Planning Code.
 The HPC is staffed by the San Francisco Planning Department.

-This draft Landmark Designation Report is subject to possible revision and amendment during the initiation and designation process.
 Only language contained within the Article 10 designation ordinance, adopted by the San Francisco Board of Supervisors, should be regarded as final.

 The Dunham, Carrigan & Hayden Company Building 2 Henry Adams Street